Miegas ir vanduo - www.Kristalai.eu

 1.80−3.00g/l

-It manifests itself in emotional jumps and extremes, confusion, significantly impaired coordination.
-It becomes difficult to stand up, the individual staggers when walking, loses orientation in the environment, and decisions are inadequate.
-In this stage, intoxication often manifests itself in complete forgetfulness of recent events and pain loss of sensation, so serious injuries are possible without realizing it.
+Manifests with emotional swings and extremes, confusion, significantly impaired coordination.
+It becomes difficult to stand, the individual staggers while walking, is disoriented, decisions made are inadequate.
+At this stage, intoxication often manifests as complete amnesia of recent events and pain with loss of sensation, so serious injuries are possible without feeling them.

 2.50−4.00‰